 The success of any fitness programme is inextricably linked to correctly balancing exercise with nutrition – whatever your goals are you won’t get there by putting the wrong fuel in the tank.
 In 2011 I graduated as a Nutritionist with First Class Honours and so my offering is unique in providing best practice training and nutrition that is based on Scientific rigour and not the latest fad.

 I have got people in shape for weddings and holidays, shaved times off PBs, helped people with injury rehabilitation and back care, trained people before and after births and a whole lot more.
-I am also a freelance health journalist, writing regularly for titles such as Triathlete’s World, Runner’s World, Professional Photographer (regular columnist) as well as BodyFit and the Sunday Telegraph.
+I am also a freelance health journalist, writing regularly for titles such as Women's Health, Vitality Magazine and Runner’s World, as well as being a quoted expert in various other publications.

 September '10 - 11